CloudWithChris/cloudwithchris.com/content/blog/get-started-azure-microsoft-learn.md

 So, we have a free online learning platform, that is gamified, with content broken down into units / modules / learning paths so that we can learn based upon the amount of time we have available?
 Yep, that's exactly right.

 This content isn't just about people who are brand new to Azure.
 What if you're a specialist in a certain domain (e.g. a developer), but want to start exploring data science concepts?
-The content is abbsolutely relevant to you!
+The content is absolutely relevant to you!
 Cloud in general is a very broad space, so there's absolutely an opportunity to skill up within your current domain, or learn something new - even if you're an experienced hand at Azure!

 But take a moment to think about that thought, some of these learning paths and modules are likely more appropriate for certain personas or role types than others.
 It's no coincidence that the Microsoft Azure Certifications are also aligned as role-based certifications (e.g. The [Azure Administrator Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-administrator/), [Azure Developer Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-developer/), [Azure AI Engineer Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-ai-engineer/)).